t-vaudry/BioCorp/src/ribozyme-design/README.md

 node-hammerhead-design
 ======================

 Set of tools to design Hammerhead Ribozymes.
-These were developed as part of the Ribosoft project, a webservice and HTTP API for designing hammerhead ribozymes.
+These were developed as part of the Biocorp project, a webservice and HTTP API for designing hammerhead ribozymes.

 ##How it works##
 More details soon.